 |Height:||˜ 80 m|

-Most interesting landmarks of this tropical island are the diverse hot springs and old growth forests with giant trees of exotic local species.
+Most interesting landmarks of this tropical island are the diverse hot springs and old growth forest with giant trees of exotic local species.

 The new-look The Rough Guide to Taiwan – now in full colour throughout – is the ultimate travel guide to one of Asia’s most exciting, yet often overlooked, destinations.